sorbet/sorbet/website/docs/generics.md

 (`-1 × +1 = -1`). `F` is in the output position of an output position, so it's also in output position (`+1 × +1 = +1`).

+#### Variance positions and `private`

+A special case is provided for `private` methods and instance variables: Sorbet does not check generic types for their variance position in private methods and instance variables.

+If you need to allow, for example, a covariant generic type to appear in the input of a method, that method must be `private`.
+Note that Ruby treats the `initialize` method as `private` even if it is not defined as `private` explicitly, which is what allows accepting arguments typed with covariant type members in a constructor.

+We can't really explain why this special case is carved out except by answering "why does tracking variance matter?"

 ### Why does tracking variance matter?

 To get a sense for why Sorbet places constraints on where covariant and